inkydragon/tex-by-topic-cn/chap6.md

 The two quantities \prevdepth and \spacefactor use the same internal register of \TeX\ .

 Thus the \prevdepth can be used or asked only in vertical mode, and the \spacefactor only in horizontal mode.

+# 6.7 Testing modes

+The three conditionals \ifhmode, \ifvmode, and \ifinner can distinguish between the four modes of TEX that are not math modes.

+The \ifinner test is true if TEX is in restricted horizontal mode or internal vertical mode (or in non-display math mode).

+Exceptional condition: during a \write TEX is in a ‘no mode’ state.
+The tests \ifhmode, \ifvmode, and \ifmmode are then all false.

+Inspection of all current lists, including the ‘recent contributions’ (see Chapter 27), is possible through the command \showlists.

+This command writes to the log file the contents of all lists that are being built at the moment the command is given.

+Consider the example

+Here the first paragraph has been broken into two lines, and these have been added to the current page.

+The second paragraph has not been concluded or broken into lines.

+The log file shows the following.

+\TeX\ was busy building a paragraph (starting with an indentation box \n{20pt} wide):

+This paragraph was inside a vertical box:

+The vertical box was in  a horizontal box,

+which was part of an as-yet unfinished paragraph:

+Note how the infinite glue and the \cs{break} penalty are still part of the horizontal list.

+Finally, the first paragraph has been broken into lines and added to the current page: